 One of the most common diseases among travelers, not only when visiting Peru, surely is diarrhea.
-Even though numerous gastro-intestinal diseases are caused by bacteria or viruses, unusual cooking methods, unknown ingredients, herbs and spices as well as travel stress, changes in the climate and altitude might provoke the same problems.
+Even though many gastro-intestinal diseases are caused by bacteria or viruses, unusual cooking methods, unknown ingredients, herbs, and spices as well as travel stress, changes in the climate and altitude might provoke the same problems.

 So below some basic rules helping to minimize the risk of getting a stomach-intestine infection:

 - Do not drink tap water!
 Only drink bottled water or possibly as well filtered, disinfected and/or boiled water.

 - Avoid ice cubes; only in better restaurants, cafe's and bars, they are made using drinking water.

 - Wash your hands thoroughly several times a day with water and soap.

 - Wash fruits and vegetables before consumption with drinking water if necessary peel them.